 - What’s going to happen next month?
 Next year?
 10 years from now?

 All of these distracting thoughts and many, many more are firing in people’s brains at all time.
 Even as you’re reading this article, you are likely distracted beyond belief.
 Our culture has fed on this habit of distraction and we’ve heightened it with the cell phones in our pockets.
 This distraction means that we need to go out of our way to ensure that we are communicating clearly and simply.

 We need to simplify what’s happening on Sundays.
 Too often, we try to communicate in subtle ways and that approach simply doesn’t work; subtlety doesn’t grab attention.
 We need to make the main thing the plain thing.
 We need to ensure that whatever it is we are trying to get across to our people that we communicate it in an incredibly simple and straightforward manner.
 We do not want to distract people with four things that will cause further distraction when we can present one key thought for them to focus on.

 What do you feel when you go somewhere new?

-To get inside the emotions your guests feel when visiting your church, go somewhere new and evaluate how you respond during the experience.
+To get inside the emotions your first time guests feel when visiting your church, go somewhere new and evaluate how you respond during the experience.
 I would encourage you to find a way to train your team and yourself to consider what guests need emotionally upon arrival.
 Click here to learn how to help your team members remember what it feels like to be a first-time guest at a new church.

 Pages: 1 2